 Paid Clinical Trials in Lee's Summit, MO

-As of July 2026, 74 paid clinical trials are recruiting in Lee's Summit, Missouri.
+As of August 2026, 65 paid clinical trials are recruiting in Lee's Summit, Missouri.
 Compensation typically covers time, travel, and study visits, with stipends ranging from modest amounts for short outpatient studies to several thousand dollars for long or inpatient protocols.

-Lee's Summit offers studies at sites including University of Kansas Cancer Center - Lee's Summit for conditions such as Breast Cancer, Stage IV Lung Cancer AJCC v8, Anatomic Stage II Breast Cancer AJCC v8, Lung Non-Small Cell Carcinoma.
+Lee's Summit offers studies at sites including University of Kansas Cancer Center - Lee's Summit for conditions such as Stage IV Lung Cancer AJCC v8, Anatomic Stage II Breast Cancer AJCC v8, Breast Cancer, Lung Non-Small Cell Carcinoma.
 Both patients with specific conditions and healthy volunteers can qualify.
 Most trials offer free study-related medical care alongside compensation.

 Recruiting trial data synced daily from ClinicalTrials.gov.
 Last sync: .